segmentio/segment-docs/src/connections/destinations/catalog/klaviyo/index.md

 Ultimately, Klaviyo lets you send personalized newsletters, automates triggered emails, product recommendations, welcome campaigns, order announcements, push notifications and sync your data to facebook custom audiences.

-Are you trying to setup Klaviyo as an Event Source to get data into your warehouse or other downstream tools?
+Are you trying to set up Klaviyo as an Event Source to get data into your warehouse or other downstream tools?
 Go [here](https://segment.com/docs/connections/sources/catalog/cloud-apps/klaviyo/).

 This document was last updated on September 6, 2018.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!